Wizaron/Ising2D/README.md

 # Monte Carlo Simulation of the Ising Model in 2D

 * Monte Carlo Simulation of the Ising Model in 2D using Metropolis (with and without Stochastic Series Expansion) and Wolff algorithms.
-* Report and codes for Advanced Physics Lab.
+* Includes reports and codes (python) for Advanced Physics Lab.
 (FIZ 421E - Fall 2014) project at Istanbul Technical University.
 * You can find the report and presentation in "reports" directory.

 ## Abstact